obscraft23/ipy-mcbe-edit/README.md

 # ipy-mcbe-edit
 A web-app-like interactive tool to edit Minecraft Bedrock world on Google Colab.

-You can edit minecraft bedrock world data via google colab.
+You can edit minecraft bedrock world data on Google Colab.
 A few experimental functions are provided at this moment.
 + Delete pending ticks records.
 + Delete remote players' data.